Zomato IPO share allotment likely today: How to check status, listing date and more

 On the last day, the initial public offer (IPO) was subscribed 38.25 times.

-The issue received bids for 2,751.25 equity shares against IPO size of 71.92 crore equity shareson offer.
+The issue received bids for 2,751.25 equity shares against IPO size of 71.92 crore equity shares on offer.

 Portion meant for retail investors was subscribed 7.45 times, while non-institutional investors submitted bids for 32.96 times against their reserved portion.